smirzo/vuex-observable-plugin/README.md

 There are however a couple of differences to the original API due to the inherent architectural difference between _Vuex_ and _Redux_:

+#### Epic's Outputs

-1. By default, the epics receive an _action_ as input and return a _mutation_ as output.
+By default, the epics receive an _action_ as input and return a _mutation_ as output.
 It is also possible to return an _action_ as output by simply specifying a third `action` parameter in the returned object.
 For example:

 ```js
 (action$, store$, { ofType, mapTo }) =>